-In Legacy of Rome, the Byzantine Empire or other Orthodox powers can reduce the Pope back to an ordinary Pentarch in a unified Orthodox Christianity, at which point Catholicism becomes heretical and the religious schism healed.
+In Legacy of Rome, the Byzantine Empire or other Orthodox powers can reduce the Pope back to an ordinary Pentarch in a unified Orthodox Christianity, at which point Catholicism becomes heretical and the Great East-West Schism is healed.

-Properly Paranoid: The Paranoid trait grants a bonus to intrigue, meaning Paranoid characters are that much harder to assassinate if you actually are out to get them.
+Properly Paranoid: The Paranoid trait grants a bonus to the Intrigue stat, meaning Paranoid characters are that much harder to assassinate if you actually are out to get them.
 This intrigue bonus is greater than the diplomacy penalty the trait gives, meaning that Paranoid is overall a beneficial trait.

 Puppet State: Very strong element.
 The player is able to create vassals by giving the aristocrats in his court titles.
 Assuming relations are good enough he can force these vassals to raise troops for him and even force to them to surrender their title and land (though this is very likely to result in rebellion instead.)